frankframework/frank-manual/docs/source/gettingStarted/configurationManagement1.rst

 In subsections :ref:`helloIbis` to :ref:`gettingStartedLarva`, you got a basic understanding of the Frank!Framework.
 You used the Tomcat4Ibis project to run the Frank!Framework and you worked with the example configurations in that project.
 You learned the basic concepts by studying these configurations.
 You ran the framework and learned how configurations can be executed and tested.

 In this section you start your own project and you build your first configuration.
+You will gain access to an additional source of documentation, the Frank!Doc, which you can reach through the web interface of the Frank!Framework.
 Frank configurations are written in XML.
-They satisfy an XML Schema that can be downloaded from the Frank!Framework.
+They satisfy an XML Schema, the Frank configuration schema, which can be downloaded from the Frank!Framework.
 You will learn how to use this schema when you type your Frank configuration.
 You will have automatic code completion and tooltips in your text editor.

 Initialize your project
 -----------------------